 My Glasses and the Sign of the Cross:

 The present writer found himself in the kitchen with Conchita and several curious onlookers, waiting to see her during an apparition.
-Suddenly, she fell into ecstasy and, passing by everyone else, she approached me and began to make the sign of the cross over me saying, “In the name…” At this moment, upon touching my glasses, she stopped and asked me to give them to her.
+Suddenly, she fell into ecstasy and, passing by everyone else, she approached me and began to make the sign of the cross over me saying, “In the name…” At that moment, upon touching my glasses, she stopped and asked me to give them to her.
 I did not do so immediately, but she waited for me to put them in her hand.
 So, at the request of those around me, but with the fear that she might break them, I gave them to her.
 She took them, folded them up, and gave them back to me.
 She made the sign of the cross on me, in a way that I never would have, and then asked for my glasses again.
 She put them back on my face, also in a way that I never would have.
-I think that every time I make the sign of the Cross, I will remember this for as long as I live.
+I think that I will remember this for as long as I live every time I make the sign of the Cross.
 Our Lady told her to take off my glasses so that she could make the sign of the cross better.

 In Garabandal one day, when María Dolores was in ecstasy, I gave Jacinta (who was not in ecstasy) an envelope with the holy cards so that she could give it to Maria Dolores for Our Lady to kiss.
 Jacinta did as I asked.
 When María Dolores gave the envelope kissed by the Blessed Virgin back to me, Jacinta asked, "What are the holy cards of?"
 María Dolores responded, "I don’t know."
 "Well, ask Our Lady," said Jacinta.
 María Dolores did so, and after a few seconds she answered, "The Blessed Virgin says that Our Lady of Fatima and St. Michael the Archangel are on the holy cards."
 The reader cannot imagine how exciting this all was for me.
 Today, my friend and benefactor Julia de Costa, wife of a Civil Guard corporal, and their blind daughter have the holy cards.
 They pray every day for all mankind, which is in great need of the God's protection.